Digging into contrastive learning for robust depth estimation with diffusion models: Method

 Here $\tau$ consists of $\mathbb{T}$ steps, $\bar{\alpha}_\tau := \prod_{s=1}^{\tau}{1 \!-\! \beta_s}$, and $\{\beta_1, \ldots, \beta_{\mathbb{T}} \}$ is the variance noise schedule for $\mathbb{T}$ steps \cite{ddpm}.
 The $\mathcal{N}(\cdot;\cdot)$ stands for gaussian sampling, $\mathcal{F}_f(\cdot)$ is a feature extractor, and $\sigma _\tau ^2\textbf{n}$ is typically set to \textbf{0} to make the estimation process deterministic.

-Obviously, if $\epsilon_\theta$ is completely consistent with the $\epsilon$, we can reverse the depth result precisely, so we have the classical training loss:
+Obviously, if $\epsilon_\theta$ is completely consistent with the $\epsilon$, we can reverse the depth result precisely, so we have the training loss:

-where $\mathcal{U}(\cdot)$ is the uniformly sampling.
+where $\mathcal{U}(\cdot)$ represents uniformly sampling.
 For self-supervised learning, D4RD adopts the pseudo-GT diffusion as used in MonoDiffusion \cite{monodfs}, which introduces a pre-trained model $\mathcal{F}_{T}$ to infer the pseudo-depth $\textbf{d}_T$ and it will replace $D$ in Eq. \ref{forward1}.